My Alopecia (Hair Loss) Story

 In this moment I was on the right track and would continue this hair regimen until late fall of 2007.
 I sat in my doctor’s (Gynecologist) office for my yearly check-up and she suggested I try a new birth control named Yaz.
 She was an advocate for it and marketed its great benefits such as, lighter and shorter monthly menstruation cycles, and minor to no cramps.
 What woman wouldn’t want this, right?
 At that time, I used Mononessa .25-35 mg-mcg birth control to regulate my monthly menstruation cycles and to prevent acne.

 During my office visit with the Endocrinologist, I explained to her my symptoms and we moved forward with more lab work.
 I waited over a week for my results and returned to her office for a thorough explanation.
 Unfortunately, I was diagnosed with an auto-immune condition named Hashimoto’s which is a form of Hypothyroidism.
 My testosterone hormone had increased twice the limit for a woman on birth control and my iron and vitamin D levels were very low.
-I was prescribed Synthroid 75 mcg (taken once daily in the morning an hour before a meal), a different birth control named Demulen 1/35 to block the male hormone testosterone, and a high dose of iron and vitamin D to stabilize me.
+I have been prescribed Synthroid 75 mcg (taken once daily in the morning an hour before a meal), a different birth control named Demulen 1/35 to block the male hormone testosterone, and a high dose of iron and vitamin D to stabilize me.

 I was instructed to continue with this regimen for three months and return for more lab work.
 What did any of this really mean for me?
 Was I supposed to take medication forever?
 My new lab results were returned and all of my hormones seemed to have stabilized and my doctor didn’t need to titrate my medication.
-I felt better, but not completely back to normal.
+Honestly, I felt better, but not completely back to normal.
 I was still feeling home-sick and depressed, but I carried on and tried to move on through life.
-I didn’t see any signs of new growth around my edges, but the hair shedding had subsided or at least for the time being.
+I didn’t see any signs of new growth around my edges, but the hair shedding had subsided, or at least for the time being.

 In 2010, I scheduled an appointment with a local Dermatologist in Jacksonville, NC.
 I was prescribed Clobetasol Propionate Topical solution for a while and then switched to an ointment formula.
 I didn’t notice a significant change so Rogaine was recommended.
 I tried the Men’s Rogaine 5% (Minoxidil) foam for five months and saw progress, but unwanted hair grew in places where I wasn’t expecting so I chose to use the Women’s Rogaine 2% (Minoxidil) for six months.
 I knew I didn’t want to use Rogaine forever and needed a permanent solution so I visited my Endocrinologist again and she prescribed me Spironolactone 50 mg twice daily to assist with the growth of my edges.
 Unfortunately, I experienced an adverse reaction.
 My hair shed profusely over weeks and once I stopped taking the medication the shedding stopped.
 After this experience, I was so desperate I returned to the Men’s Rogaine 5% for a few months.